Finding Your Way Back to Yourself - A Map for Neurodivergent Self-Understanding

 Attention shifts from overriding internal signals and suppressing needs toward noticing how much energy is actually available, what drains it, and what supports it — while navigating imperfect systems such as work, family, and social expectations.

-Phase 5: Identity Diffusion
+Module 5: Identity Diffusion

 “If I’m no longer masking… who am I?”